OfficeDev/office-js-docs-pr/docs/develop/support-for-task-pane-and-content-add-ins.md

 ---
-title: Office JavaScript API support for content and task pane add-ins in Office 2013
+title: Office JavaScript API support for content and task pane add-ins
-description: Use the Office JavaScript API to create a task pane in Office 2013. ms.date: 07/08/2021 ms.localizationpriority: medium
+description: Use the Office JavaScript API to create a task pane or content add-in. ms.date: 03/21/2023 ms.localizationpriority: medium
 ---

-# Office JavaScript API support for content and task pane add-ins in Office 2013
+# Office JavaScript API support for content and task pane add-ins

 [!include[information about the common API](../includes/alert-common-api-info.md)]

-You can use the [Office JavaScript API](../reference/javascript-api-for-office.md) to create task pane or content add-ins for Office 2013 client applications.
+You can use the [Office JavaScript API](../reference/javascript-api-for-office.md) to create task pane or content add-ins for Office client applications.
 The objects and methods that content and task pane add-ins support are categorized as follows:

 1. **Common objects shared with other Office Add-ins.** These objects include [Office](/javascript/api/office), [Context](/javascript/api/office/office.context), and [AsyncResult](/javascript/api/office/office.asyncresult).
 The `Office` object is the root object of the Office JavaScript API.
 The `Context` object represents the add-in's runtime environment.
 Both `Office` and `Context` are the fundamental objects for any Office Add-in.
 The `AsyncResult` object represents the results of an asynchronous operation, such as the data returned to the `getSelectedDataAsync` method, which reads what a user has selected in a document.